Prophylactic cranial radiotherapy (PCR)

 Radiotherapy uses high-energy x-rays to destroy cancer cells, while doing as little harm as possible to normal cells.

-You have the treatment in the hospital radiotherapy department.
-Each treatment lasts for a few minutes.
-You usually have treatment every day from Monday to Friday, with a rest at weekends.
-Your doctor or nurse will tell you how many treatments you will have.
+You have radiotherapy in a hospital radiotherapy department.
+Each treatment session lasts for a few minutes.
+Your doctor or nurse will tell you how many treatment sessions you will have.

 Your radiotherapy is carefully planned to make sure it works as well as possible.
 You may have a mask made from a plastic mesh.
-You wear this during your treatment.
-It helps keep your head still so the treatment is effective.
+You wear this during your treatment to help keep your head still.
 You can breathe through it and it should not be uncomfortable.

 Each person’s reaction to radiotherapy is different.
 Some people have very few side effects, and other people have more.
 Usually the side effects of PCR are mild.